microsoft/accessibility-insights-web/docs/building-unified.md

 ### Debugging in VS Code

 To debug the built app in Code, you can run the `Debug electron main process with --remote-debugging-port=9222` configuration.
 Once this is running, you can debug the renderer process via the `Attach debugger to electron renderer process` configuration.

+### Using Chrome DevTools

+To debug the renderer process, you can run the application with the environment variable 'DEV_MODE' set to 'true'.
+The app should open with a detached DevTools instance.
+See more info [here](https://www.electronjs.org/docs/tutorial/application-debugging#renderer-process).
+This allows you to inspect the DOM, programmatically set feature flags (e.g. `featureFlagsController.enableFeature("logTelemetryToConsole")`), or modify persisted data in the Application tab.